-The Mersing Archipelago is situated off the east coast of the state of Johor, Peninsular Malaysia, comprising 11 main islands.
+The Mersing Archipelago is a cluster of tropical islands and rocky outcrops situated off the east coast of the state of Johor, Peninsular Malaysia.
 These islands have a rich geological history, and host high marine biodiversity and ecosystems that include mangroves, coral reefs and verdant seagrass meadows.
 Since 1994, these islands’ surrounding waters up to 2 nautical miles from the lowest watermark have been gazetted as Marine Parks.
 Tourism is the main economic activity, while artisanal and commercial fishing communities are found along the adjacent mainland coast.
-Of particular significance in this IMMA is the seagrass meadows, especially those found on the leeward sides of Sibu and Tinggi cluster of islands which constitute the last known critical habitat for dugongs (Dugong dugon) in Peninsular Malaysia.
+Of particular significance in this IMMA is the seagrass meadows, especially those found on the leeward sides of Sibu and Tinggi cluster of islands which constitute a significant critical habitat for dugongs (Dugong dugon) in Peninsular Malaysia.
 Ongoing research on the dugongs since 2014 has revealed a small but reproductive population that feed on the seagrasses in the meadows, breed and socialise in this IMMA year-round.

 Description of Qualifying Criteria